Ninjaman0/airbar/README.md

 ## Real-time Architecture

 The application uses a dual real-time approach:
-1. **Supabase Real-time**: For database changes and core functionality
+1. **Supabase Real-time**: For database changes and core functionality (required)
-2. **WebSocket Server**: For additional real-time features and user presence
+2. **WebSocket Server**: For additional real-time features and user presence (optional)

+The application will function perfectly with just Supabase real-time.
+The WebSocket server provides enhanced features but is not required for basic operation.

+## Troubleshooting

+### WebSocket Connection Issues

+If you see WebSocket connection errors in the browser console, this is normal if you haven't started the WebSocket server.
+The application will continue to work using Supabase real-time.

+To enable the optional WebSocket features:
+1. Run `npm run ws-server` in a separate terminal
+2. Ensure the `VITE_WS_URL` environment variable is correctly set
+3. Refresh the application

 ## Contributing